History

 Changed conditions and a new start

-In connection with the so-called TEKO crisis (Textile and clothing crisis) in Sweden, the new companies were shut down.
-Many Swedish textile companies were forced to close down or move their production abroad during the 1950s and 1970s when competition from cheaper imported goods became too great.
+In connection with the so-called TEKO crisis (textile and ready-made clothing crisis), the various companies were closed down.
+Many Swedish textile companies were forced to shut down or move their production abroad during the 1950s-70s when the competition from cheaper imported goods became too great.
+In 1974, K. A Almgren silk mill was closed.
+But only temporarily.
+The weaving was started again in 1991 by Oscar Almgren.

-In 1974, Almgren's silk factory was closed, but only temporarily.
-The weaving mill was started again in 1991 by Oscar Almgren.
-In 2002, the business was transformed into an independent foundation with support from the City of Stockholm and the Stockholm Region.
+In 2002, the business was transformed into an independent foundation with support from the City of Stockholm and Region Stockholm.

 Pictures from the past